selfdriven-engagement/selfdriven-actuate/docs/pages/framework-organisational-areas-of-focus-services-agreement.md

 permalink: /framework/areas-of-focus/services-agreement
 ---

-# selfdriven Services — Areas of Focus Services Agreement Template
+# Areas of Focus Services Agreement Template

 **Human Attention for Knowledge, Orchestration & Conducting Services**

+---

+**Notes:**
+- *The amounts used with this template are example only.*
+- *This Agreement is a template and does not constitute legal advice.
+The Parties should seek independent legal counsel before execution.*

 ---